Google Pay™

 Please provide the following screenshots of the Checkout for Google Pay™ through Google Console:

-- Payment method screen - screenshot of the UI when the user selects Google Pay™ as their payment method.
+- Payment method selection - screenshot where the customer chooses Google Pay™ as their preferred payment option.

-infoAndroid doesn't allow taking a screenshot of this screen, so the screenshot should be taken using another device.
+infoAndroid doesn't allow taking a screenshot of these screens, so the screenshot should be taken using another device.

 3.4.
 Request to go live